 Tags for assets and asset accounts belong to a partition.
-Use the I Copy button on the Tags pane on the Asset Management settings page to clone an asset or asset account tag and assign it to a different partition.
+Use the Tags pane on the Asset Management settings page to clone an asset or asset account tag and assign it to a different partition.

 You cannot modify the partition assignment of an existing tag using the Edit operation.
 Use this Copy operation to clone the tag and assign it to an additional partition.